Digital distribution of video games: Implications

 The main advantages of digital distribution over the previously dominant retail distribution of video games include significantly reduced production, deployment, and storage costs.
 Games purchased digitally are legally licenses and not sold, meaning consumers do not have legal ownership and cannot resell their games.

 Compared to physically distributed games, digital games cannot be destroyed because they can be redownloaded from the distribution system.
 Services like Steam, Origin, and Xbox Live do not offer ways to sell used games once they are no longer desired.
-Steam offers a non-commercial family sharing options.
+Steam offers non-commercial family sharing options.
 This is also somewhat countered by frequent sales offered by these digital distributors, often allowing major savings by selling at prices below what a retailer is able to offer.

 Digital distribution also offers new structural possibilities for the whole video game industry, which, prior to the emergence of digital media as a relevant means of distribution, was usually built around the relationship of the video game developer, who produced the game, and the video game publisher, who financed and organized the distribution and sale.
 The heightened production costs in the early 2000s made many video game publishers avoid risks and led to the rejection of many smaller-scale game development projects.
 Gabe Newell, co-founder of Valve, the developer and intellectual property rights owner of Steam, described the disadvantages of physical retail distribution for smaller game developers as such:

 The worst days [for game development] were the cartridge days for the NES.
 It was a huge risk – you had all this money tied up in silicon in a warehouse somewhere, and so you'd be conservative in the decisions you felt you could make, very conservative in the IPs you signed, your art direction would not change, and so on.
 Now it's the opposite extreme: we can put something up on Steam, deliver it to people all around the world, make changes.
 We can take more interesting risks.[...]
 Retail doesn't know how to deal with those games.
 On Steam [a digital distributor] there's no shelf-space restriction.